BestTimesToVisit.com Logo

 How easy is it to get around Granada without a car?

-What are some hidden gems or lesser-known spots in or near Granada that you would recommend?
+What are some hidden gems or lesser-known spots in and around Granada?

-Granada is generally a safe city, but like any tourist destination, it's wise to be aware of your surroundings.
-Avoid walking alone at night in less-populated areas, and don't flash expensive jewelry or electronics.
-Use reputable taxi services or ride-sharing apps, and always be aware of your belongings, especially in crowded areas.
+Granada is generally safe for tourists, but like any city, it's wise to be aware of your surroundings, especially at night.
+Avoid walking alone in poorly lit areas, and don't flash expensive jewelry or electronics.
+It's always a good idea to use reputable taxi services and keep your belongings close.

 Ready to Plan Your Trip?